chenhi/aiml-exercises/draw_test_model/README.md

 3) Create the directories: models/ and static/savedtests/
 4) Make or modify some of the models in models_pytorch.py or models_tensorflow.py
 5) Train the models using train.py -- this can basically be used out of the box, you just need to modify the options in the top of the script
-6) Modify the list of models you want to actually run in app.py
+6) Modify the list of models you want to actually run in app.py at the top of the script
 7) Run Flask (go to the directory, then flask run) and then open your browser to http://localhost:5000/